Chapter 13:

 "Clover neighborhood?
 You gotta walk in the opposite direction till the end of 3rd avenue."
 He instructed.

-The woman looked in intrigue in her eyes peeking at the shiny glass, she gave the clerk an eye gesture.
+The woman peeked at the shiny glass, intrigue in her eyes, she gave the clerk an eye gesture.

 "Niche glass work, no mass producing."
-The clerk simply said.
+The clerk supplied.
 She gave Ryu a similar eye gesture.

-In the guest room of the small auction house Joya was reading his catalog, he was staring at the sculpture of a reptile skull above her.
+In the guest room of the small auction house Joya was reading his catalog, he was staring at the sculpture of a reptile skull on the above her.

 "Your record is great, but you know.."
 She paused on purpose, eyeing him, measuring how he might react to the next words.